EliSacch/classes-api/README.md

     - POST  /bookings
     - GET   /bookings/{id} - Return booking with id of {id}
     - DELETE    /bookings/{id} - Delete booking with id of {id}

+## Local deployment

+### 1. Clone the repo

+### 2. Create and start virtual environment (reccommended)

+### 3. Install dependencies from requirements.txt

+In the terminal run the following code

+        pip install -r requirements.txt

+### 4. Run the app

+In the terminal run the following code

+        // Windows
+        python main.py

+        // Mac or Linux
+        python3 main.py